Measuring is knowing

 Where is the festival on its way to its goal?

-Measuring is knowing is the program where Into The Great Wide Open accurately visualizes its own footprint.
+Measuring is knowing is the program where Into The Great Wide Open brings its own footprint into focus.
 This is an essential step in the pursuit of a circular and climate-positive festival and world.
 Necessary to measure progress and adjust where needed.

-For this, Lab Vlieland developed in collaboration with Greendeal Circular Festivals, Utrecht University, The Revolution Foundation, Royal Haskoning DHV, and ITGWO the ‘Green Deal Circular Festivals Monitor’ a new festival monitor for climate emissions and material use.
+For this, Lab Vlieland developed in collaboration with Greendeal Circular Festivals, Utrecht University, The Revolution Foundation, Royal Haskoning DHV and ITGWO the ‘Green Deal Circular Festivals Monitor’, a new festival monitor for climate emissions and material use.
 This advanced GDCF monitor accurately visualizes the festival footprint and is specifically built by and for festivals.
-This is currently used by about 40 festivals in Europe.
+It is currently used by about 30 festivals in Europe.

-Furthermore, Into The Great Wide Open uses a cashless payment system, which, in addition to ease of use and no more festival coins, also significantly facilitates and makes the collection and analysis of sales data much more accurate.
+Furthermore, Into The Great Wide Open uses a cashless payment system, which besides convenience and no more festival coins, also greatly facilitates and makes the collection and analysis of sales data much more accurate.

-From last year, we now know quite well what the footprint looks like.
-To visualize this in an Into The Great Wide Open way, we made an infographic.
-This shows what the status was after the 2023 edition.
+From last year, we now have a good idea of what the footprint looks like.
+To visualize this in an Into The Great Wide Open way, we created an infographic.
+This shows the status after the 2024 edition.

 NEWSLETTER